-$$\Delta_2^P > 0 > \Delta_2^R$$
+$$\Delta_2^P > 0 > \Delta_2^R \ .$$

 To see why, take the case of a rich incumbent.
 If the poor group takes over in the future, then it will tax too much from the viewpoint of the rich, so a rich group contemplating being in future opposition would gain an strategic advantage from lowering fiscal capacity.
-In the same way a poor incumbent contemplating being in future opposition would gain a strategic advantage by pushing investment in income tax capacity further.
+In the same way, a poor incumbent contemplating being in future opposition would gain a strategic advantage by pushing investment in income tax capacity further.
 These incentives are larger the higher is income inequality and the larger is political instability.
-The logic is the same as the one that makes a rich group want to impose a larger debt on a poor successor, and a poor group to impose a smaller debt on a rich successor in Persson and Svensson (1989).
+The logic is the same as the one that makes a right-wing group want to impose a larger debt on a left-wing successor, and a left-wing group to impose a smaller debt on a right-wing successor in Persson and Svensson (1989).

-Thus, perhaps unsurprisingly, inequality creates a conflict of interest over investing in fiscal capacity which mirrors the conflict of interest over the tax base itself.
-However, the patterns of political control also matter to whether income tax capacity gets built.
+It is perhaps unsurprising that inequality creates a conflict of interest over investing in fiscal capacity, which mirrors the conflict of interest over the tax base itself.
+However, the patterns of political control also matter to whether income-tax capacity gets built.
 If the rich are securely in power, they will invest in fiscal capacity to support public spending.
-However, if they fear losing power, they will invest less as this will encourage the poor to use income taxation more intensively in future making the rich pay for an even larger share of public spending.
+However, if they fear losing power, they will invest less as their investment would encourage the poor to use income taxation more intensively in future making the rich pay for an even larger share of public spending.
 If the poor are securely in power, this should lead to a strong investment in income tax capacity.
-To the extent that transitions to more democratic rule leads to lower income citizens being in the ascendancy, we should observe a tendency to build income tax capacity.
+To the extent that transitions to more democratic rule leads to lower-income citizens being in political ascendancy, we should observe a tendency to build income tax capacity.
 This would be spurred on even further if the poor are more fearful of a reversion to elite rule.
 Generally, the poor's strategic incentive is to overinvest.

-While we have applied this argument to income tax capacity, the same argument applies to any tax base which generates a strong conflict of interest between groups.
-We have made the argument in the case of a commoninterest state, where there is agreement over the disbursement of public resources.
+While we have applied this argument to income-tax capacity, the same argument applies to any tax base which generates a strong conflict of interest between groups.
+We have made the argument in the case of a common-interest state, where there is agreement over the disbursement of public resources.
 But the basic logic could equally well be applied to a redistributive or weak state.